NathanRVance/homelinuxserver/_ramblings/open-source-philosophy.markdown

  * Who gets to create legislation?
 A leader?
 Or the people who live under the law?
  * Who gets to design the economy?
 The state?
 Or the people who work and do commerce in the economy?
  * Who gets to control software?
 A company?
 Or the people who use the software?
  * In general, who should wield power?
-A trusted entitiy?
+A trusted entity?
 Or the people who are vulnerable to that power?

 These questions have been answered many different ways.
-Here are a few contrasting examples (implications are my observations):
+Here are a few contrasting examples (implications are my admittedly biased observations):

 |---
 | Field | Definition | Implication |